-You can claim SSP after the fourth day of being unfit to work (including non working days).
+You can claim SSP from the fourth day of being unfit to work (including non-working days).

 You must notify your employer within 7 days of the first day of your incapacity to work or within the period set out by your employer in your employment contract.

 Not everyone will be entitled to SSP but you should be able to claim SSP if you:

 - are an employee

 - have carried out work for your employer

 - have earned a minimum of £123 per week on average